RMLio/ap-data-to-dashboard/README.md

 If you want to add application-specific queries to the Miravi instance, proceed as follows:

 1. Extend the array `"queries"` in [miravi-initial-config/config.json)](miravi-initial-config/config.json).
    Note that you don't have to add a `"comunicaContext"`: `./run.sh` does that for you.
 2. Add your corresponding SPARQL queries to [miravi-initial-config/public/queries/](miravi-initial-config/public/queries/).
 3. Re-run the `run.sh` command explained in above [Process the input data](#process-the-input-data) section.

-Further information on Miravi configuration can be found [in this repository](https://github.com/SolidLabResearch/miravi-a-linked-data-viewer).
+You can find further information on Miravi configuration [in this repository](https://github.com/SolidLabResearch/miravi-a-linked-data-viewer).

 ### To do by you